Nick689/CustomPOS/Readme.md

 * Data export has never been so easy, you are already in Calc
 * Full database access let you correct any mistake easily, but, as it is dangerous
 * InvoiceCHK will find any invoice data inconsistencies by comparing invoice header and detail data
-* And when chk() stored precedure is called it will verify every sales and supplies and will notify you any difference with current stock.
+* And when chk() stored precedure is called it will compile every sales and supplies and will notify you any difference with current stock.

 ## Planned features
 * Localized versions